jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 The original NaCl `crypto_sign_open()` implementation overwrote 64 bytes after the message.
 The libsodium implementation doesn't write past the end of the message.

-Ed25519ph (used by the multi-part API) was implemented in Libsodium 1.0.12.
+Ed25519ph (used by the multi-part API) was implemented in libsodium 1.0.12.